February 23rd, 2017

 The Net delivers a smooth ride, has two recline positions, and is the lighter, hipper (hipper?) of the two Inglesina strollers at 11.2 lbs.
 It has a removable/washable seat pad and comes with a shoulder strap, cupholder and storage pocket.
 The canopy is nice, but not as large as UPPABaby’s.
 Everyone agrees this stroller is stable, sturdy and well-made.

-This stroller is a happy medium for many vis a vis price and features.
+This stroller is a happy medium for many when comparing price vs. features.

 ** For about $199, also check out the Inglesina Trip.
 At 15.4 lbs, it includes a cup holder, a rain cover and a peekaboo window.
 The Trip also has a lower recline position, so it can be used for newborns.
 Overall, a VERY highly-rated umbrella stroller.